Farming and the Crocodile Industry

 Following removal of the skin at the time of culling, it is cured with salt - this prevents the skin from rotting.
 At the tannery, the first step to converting the skin into leather is soaking, to restore the skin to its former state.
 Then the keratinous scales are removed, and a series of chemical processes are undertaken to convert the skin to leather, which can be dyed and made ready for manufacture into products (see Fuchs 2006).
 These processes may vary according to species.
 Although there are tanneries dealing with crocodile skins throughout the world, considerable expertise with the highest quality crocodilian leather products is in Singapore, Japan and Europe (eg France, Germany, Italy).

-Between 2001 and 2005, international trade averaged 1.2 million skins per year, comprised of 44% classic skins and 56% caiman skins.
-Between 2006 and 2008, international trade averaged 1.44 million skins (42% classic, 58% caiman).
-However, trade decreased from a high in 2006 (1.81 million skins), largely due to increased numbers of caiman skins, to pre-2006 levels in 2007 and 2008.
-More recently, the Global Financial Crisis (2009-2010) resulted in reduced demand for crocodile products generally, although the market for the very highest quality products remained strong.
-In terms of volume, the main species in international trade (and main producer countries) are C. niloticus (Africa), C. siamensis (Thailand, Vietnam, Cambodia), C. porosus (Australia, Papua New Guinea, Indonesia, Malaysia, Singapore, Thailand), C. novaeguineae (Papua New Guinea, Indonesia), C. acutus (Colombia, Honduras), C. moreletii (Mexico), C. crocodilus (Colombia, Bolivia), C. yacare (Brazil, Argentina, Bolivia, Paraguay), C. latirostris (Argentina) and A. mississippiensis (USA).
+Between 2011 and 2013, international trade averaged 1.57 million skins per year, comprised of 47% classic skins and 53% caiman skins.
+The Global Financial Crisis (2009-2010) resulted in reduced demand for crocodilian products generally, although the market for the very highest quality products remained strong.
+In terms of volume, the main species in international trade (and main producer countries) are C. niloticus (Africa), C. siamensis (Thailand, Vietnam, Cambodia), C. porosus (Australia, Papua New Guinea, Indonesia, Malaysia, Singapore, Thailand), C. novaeguineae (Papua New Guinea, Indonesia), C. acutus (Colombia, Honduras), C. moreletii (Mexico), C. crocodilus (Colombia, Bolivia), C. yacare (Brazil, Argentina, Bolivia), C. latirostris (Argentina) and A. mississippiensis (USA).

 Fuchs, K. (2006).
 The Crocodile Skin: Important Characteristics for Identifying Crocodilian Species.
 Edition Chimaera: Frankfurt am Main.